CEU: Continuing education unit

 HSW: Health, safety and welfare

-IDCEC: Interior Design Continuing Education Council.
+IDCEC: International Design Continuing Education Council.
 The IDCEC administers IDIBC’s CEU tracking system on its website and reviews IDCEC-approved seminars to ensure quality and relevance.

 January 1, 2019, to December 31, 2021 (3-year cycle).